 Bone Broth And Sustained Energy

 Bone broth has been a staple in history, keeping the same strong foundation throughout its’ exchanges between cultures.
 An authentic bone broth remains to be a savory, nutrient-dense liquid that is brewed from simmering animal bones and connective tissues in water for 20+ hours over low heat.
-This timely process allows for nutrients and goodness to be extracted from the bones, like collagen, amino acids, minerals, etc. There are many health benefits and a lot of information to cover on bone broth, which you can read about in our ultimate guide to bone broth.
+This timely process allows for nutrients and goodness to be extracted from the bones, like collagen, amino acids, minerals, etc. There are many health benefits and a lot of information to cover on bone broth, which you can read about in the ultimate guide to bone broth.
 In this article, we’ll focus on how bone broth goes hand in hand with sustained energy.